fh-erfurt/My-Fitness-Buddy/README.md

 <details>
 <summary> App scope </summary>
 <br>

 ## start
 When the app is first launched, the user creates a profile, based on which weight history is saved and BMI is calculated.

 ## areas
-our app offers the following content:
+Our app offers the following content:
 - home
 - profile
 - training plans